EU Carbon Border Adjustment Mechanism

-The EU Carbon Border Adjustment Mechanism (CBAM, pronounced Si-Bam) is a carbon tariff on carbon intensive products, such as steel, cement and some electricity, imported to the European Union.
-Legislated as part of the European Green Deal, it takes effect in 2026, with reporting starting in 2023.
+The EU Carbon Border Adjustment Mechanism (CBAM, pronounced /ˈsiːbæm/) is a carbon tariff on carbon intensive products, such as steel, cement and some electricity, imported to the European Union.
+Legislated as part of the European Green Deal, it took effect in 2026, with reporting starting in 2023.
 CBAM was passed by the European Parliament with 450 votes for, 115 against, and 55 abstentions and the Council of the EU with 24 countries in favour.
 It entered into force on 17 May 2023.

 Contents

 The China Cement Factory in Qixia (Nanjing), Jiangsu Province, China.
-EU importers of Chinese cement will require CBAM certificates.
+EU importers of Chinese cement require CBAM certificates.

 The price of CBAM certificates is linked to the price of EU allowances under the European Union Emissions Trading System introduced in 2005.
-The CBAM is designed to stem carbon leakage to countries without a carbon price, and will also permit the EU to stop giving free allowances to some carbon-intensive sectors within its borders.
-All this should hasten decarbonization.
+The CBAM is designed to stem carbon leakage to countries without a carbon price, and also permits the EU to stop giving free allowances to some carbon-intensive sectors within its borders.
+All this should hasten decarbonisation.

 Once fully implemented, importers will be required to purchase CBAM certificates to cover the embedded emissions in their imported goods, creating a direct financial liability that varies week-to-week with ETS prices.

 After the political (provisional) agreement between the Council and the European Parliament was reached in December 2022, the CBAM entered into force on October 1, 2023 and is passing through several phases:

-From October 2023 to the end of 2025 transitional phase: importers of products in six carbon intensive sectors highly exposed to international trade, namely aluminium, cement, electricity, fertilisers, hydrogen and iron and steel will need to report their emissions.
-During the transitional phase, the regulators will be checking if other products can be added to the list like for example some downstream products.
+From October 2023 to the end of 2025 transitional phase: importers of products in six carbon intensive sectors highly exposed to international trade, namely aluminium, cement, electricity, fertilisers, hydrogen and iron and steel reported their emissions.
+During the transitional phase, the regulators checked if other products can be added to the list like for example some downstream products.

-From the beginning of 2026 importers of products included in these 6 sectors will begin to pay a border carbon tax for their products based on the price of allowances in the European Union Emissions Trading System.
+From the beginning of 2026 importers of products included in these 6 sectors paid a border carbon tax for their products based on the price of allowances in the European Union Emissions Trading System.

 By 2030 all sectors covered by the European Union Emissions Trading System will be covered by CBAM.

 By 2034 free allowances in the relevant sectors in the European Union will be phased out as the fully implemented CBAM ensures a level playing field for European companies in comparison to importers.

+In December 2025, the European Commission proposed extending the CBAM from 2028 to around 180 downstream products with a high steel or aluminium content, such as car doors, gearboxes and household appliances.
+In June 2026, EU member states agreed to broaden the mechanism to these new imported products.